josh-collinsworth/joco-gridsome/src/projects/rainbow-flag.md

 order: 2
 tags: [logo, vector]
 summary: A Pride Month design.
+liked: Making a design that stands for something good.
+disliked: Nothing, really.
+I'm happy with this simple little design.
 ---

 A sticker project with a design that promotes Pride in the US by combining the rainbow flag with the US flag.